2014-15 Undergraduate Academic Catalog

 This survey of major developments in the Mediterranean world begins with the ancient Mesopotamian and Egyptian civilizations, continues through Greece and Rome, and concludes at the end of the Medieval Age.
 The course will cover the rise and decline of civilizations, the transitions of great empires, change versus continuity in economic, political, social, and cultural institutions over time, and interactions and mutual influences among different peoples.
 Offered fall and spring.

 This survey of early U.S. history includes the major political, social, economic and intellectual developments in the U.S. from the first explorations of the continent through 1865, and considers the implications of these events and developments on the American experience after 1865.
+No credit for students with prior credit for HST 120.
 Offered fall and spring.

 The study of U.S. history continues in this course with emphasis on the major political, social, economic and intellectual developments in the nation from the Civil War to the present.
 The course also examines how events and developments that occurred prior to 1865 influenced the nation's evolution after the Civil War.
 No credit for students with prior credit for HST 123.
 Offered fall and spring.